GluuFederation/oxd-python-demo-app/README.md

 ### Install demo

-Do the following as a local user. `sudo` will be specified where root privileges are needed.
+Do the following as a local user.

 ```
  $ git clone https://github.com/GluuFederation/oxd-python-demo-app.git